jensjeflensje/img_lookup/README.md

 I use PostgreSQL as a database, and Redis for Django Q.

 ## Services
-I'm using S3 to upload, store and serve the uploaded images.
+I'm using S3 to upload, store, and serve the uploaded images.
-I use the PositionStack API to lookup a place from coordinates (place widget), and Google Cloud Vision API to recognize text and landmarks.
+I use the PositionStack API to look up a place from coordinates (place widget), and Google Cloud Vision API to recognize text and landmarks.